georgmay/swift-package-template/README.md

 3. [Makefile](Makefile) to simplify the project generation and cleanup.
 4. Github Workflow

+#### Bootstrap

+1. `make init` will guide you through the initialization process.
+2. `make xcode` will generate the xcode project for you.

 #### Makefile

 Currently the list of supported commands is following: